Dr Penny Mitchell

-Penny is currently working at a local medical practice and undergoing specialist medical training to fulfil a life long dream of becoming a General Practitioner, which she is finding to be an enormously rewarding, challenging and varied career and that no two days are ever the same.
+Penny is currently working at a local medical practice and has fulfilled her life long dream of becoming a General Practitioner, which she is finding to be an enormously rewarding, challenging and varied career and that no two days are ever the same.

 She has fond memories of her time at Cedars.

 ‘School life definitely helped prepare me for university studies and career in medicine in many ways.
 Having a nurturing and supportive learning environment really helped to create a sound background academically.’

 ‘Beyond that, I valued being a part of various community, music and sporting activities, and the College fostered development of interpersonal skills, team work and community spirit, all of which contribute to being a well-rounded person with a solid foundation to continue building on through life.’